Dr John Matthews

 Other academic activities

-John reviews proposals and manuscripts for Methuen Drama and Palgrave MacMillan publishing houses as well as peer reviews papers for Theatre, Dance and Performance Training and the Stanislavski Studies journal.
+John reviews proposals and manuscripts for Bloomsbury, Methuen Drama and Palgrave MacMillan publishing houses as well as peer reviewing papers for Theatre, Dance and Performance Training and the Stanislavski Studies journal.